-RELATIONSHIP WITH SHAREHOLDERS AND INVESTORS
+9. RELATIONSHIP WITH SHAREHOLDERS AND INVESTORS

-Dialogue with Shareholders and Investors
+9.1 Dialogue with Shareholders and Investors

 The Board recognises and values the importance of effective and clear communication with its shareholders as well as with its potential investors and the public.
 It is fully committed to ensuring the highest standards of transparency and accountability in the disclosure of pertinent information relating to the Group.

-Other effective channels of communication employed by the Group includes making timely and informative disclosures in the interim and full year financial results announcements, Annual Report and other announcements to Bursa Securities on relevant transactions undertaken by the Group.
+Other effective channels of communication employed by the Group includes making timely and informative disclosures in the interim and the full year financial results announcements, Annual Report and other announcements to Bursa Securities on relevant transactions undertaken by the Group.
 The Board believes that timely releases of financial information and updates on other developments are important to enable shareholders and the general public to receive information on the performance and prospects of the Group on a regular basis.
 Shareholders, investors and members of the public are able to access such announcements on Bursa Securities’ website at www.bursamalaysia.com and other information via the Company’s website at www.mahsing.com.my.
-The summary of interim results is also published in at least one (1) national newspaper.
+The summary of interim results is also published in at least 1 national newspaper.

-For the benefit of the shareholders who are present at the AGM and/or EGM, the Directors will present progress and financial performance of the Group, or proposals for which the approvals of shareholders are being sought and response to issues identified by the shareholders.
+The Directors will present progress and financial performance of the Group, or proposals for which the approvals of shareholders are being sought and response to issues identified by the shareholders.

-REVIEW OF THE BOARD CHARTER
+10. REVIEW OF THE BOARD CHARTER

 This Board Charter will be reviewed as and when required and updated in accordance with the needs of the Company and any new regulations that may have an impact on the discharge of the Board’s responsibilities.